Zarr Writer

 Stream Metadata

-No output streams are generated, but for input streams of type FloatSignalBlock/IntSignalBlock the following metadata will be handled explicitly:
+No output streams are generated, but for input signal streams the following stream metadata keys are read and persisted as attributes on the resulting Zarr array:

 KeyTypeRequired?Description

-signal_namesListRecommendedList of signal names contained in each data block
+signal_namesList[String]RecommendedList of signal names contained in each data block.

 sample_rateDoubleRecommendedSampling rate in samples per second.